Why Trump puts his faith in evangelicals

 As for the manner of prayer, it's not uncommon for Christians to lay their hands on the person they are praying for.
 As evangelical researcher and writer Ed Stetzer noted, black pastors laid their hands and prayed over President Barack Obama, mainline Protestants do it, and it even happened, several times, with Trump during the 2016 campaign.
 There is strong biblical precedent for the practice, too.
 Jesus and his apostles did it all the time.

 It's also important to note that, while most white evangelicals voted for Trump, they are not a monolithic group.
-On the whole, he draws his strongest support from several evangelical subgroups: Old guard culture warriors like Robertson, professional politicos like Ralph Reed who lead groups like the Faith & Freedom Coalition, and Pentecostal prosperity preachers like Paula White and Kenneth Copeland.
+On the whole, he draws his strongest support from several evangelical subgroups: Old guard culture warriors like Robertson, professional politicos such as Ralph Reed who leads the Faith & Freedom Coalition, and Pentecostal prosperity preachers like Paula White and Kenneth Copeland.

-According to a Pew Research Center survey released in April, three-quarters of white evangelicals approved of the way Trump is handling his job as president, which was nearly twice as high as the president's approval rating with the general public (39%).
+According to a Pew Research Center survey released in April, Trump's support among evangelicals remains strong.
+Three-quarters of white evangelicals approved of the way Trump is handling his job as president, which was nearly twice as high as the president's approval rating with the general public (39%).

 Land said Trump seems to enjoy the time he spends with evangelicals.
 In May, before he signed an executive order promising to expand religious freedom, the President hosted a few dozen evangelicals at the White House and gave them a private tour of the second floor, including the Lincoln Bedroom and Truman Balcony, according to Land and others who attended the dinner.

-The evangelicals invited to these meetings sometimes laud Trump with an almighty allotment of praise.
+For sure, the evangelicals invited to these meetings laud Trump with an almighty allotment of praise.

-"After all these years of fighting for America - standing in the Oval Office with @realdonaldtrump and @vp and @paulamichellewhite and other leaders - listening to our great President talk about America - Great Job Mr President- Great Job," gushed Rodney Howard-Browne, who posted pictures of the evangelical group praying with Trump on Instagram.

 At the concert in Washington this month, a Baptist choir sang a new hymn called "Make America Great Again" and Pastor Robert Jeffress said, "We thank God every day that he gave us a leader like Donald Trump."

-But, as even Trump has acknowledged, his relationship with evangelicals remains somewhat transactional.
+But as Trump has acknowledged, his relationship with evangelicals remains somewhat transactional.
 "You fought hard for me," he told the Faith & Freedom Coalition, "and now I'm fighting hard for all of you."

-The President has promised to protect their religious rights, and white evangelicals responded with overwhelming support.
-Trump has nominated conservative judges, filled his Cabinet with conservative Christians and offered evangelicals what some call unprecedented access to his administration.
+The President has promised to protect their religious rights, nominated conservative judges, filled his Cabinet with conservative Christians and offered evangelicals what some call unprecedented access to his administration.
 Some evangelicals, in turn, have buffered him with a steady stream of adulation.

 "Mr. Trump understands that evangelicals were a very important part of his coalition," Land said, "and evangelicals understand that Mr. Trump has been delivering on his campaign promises.
 The last time I checked, that's how our government is supposed to work."